chaos-mesh/website/docs/simulate-network-chaos-in-physical-nodes.md

 ### Network duplication

-You can run the command below to see the configuration of simulated network duplication using Chaosd:
+You can run the command below to see the configuration of simulated network duplication using Chaosd.

 #### The command for network duplication